 The investigators wanted to see if myofascial release reduced pain and functional disability in a group of computer professionals while the control group received sham ultrasound therapy.

-The myofascial release techniques were performed by a certified practitioner where the test group had 12 sessions over 4 weeks.
+A certified practitioner performed the myofascial release techniques, and the test group had 12 sessions over four weeks.

 What the Result was:

 The group that got myofascial release done had a 78% decrease in pain and functional disability, while the control group had a 7% improvement.

 At a 12-week follow-up, the treatment group had a 63.1% improvement in pain and function.

 I mentioned above that if you are a computer worker with lateral epicondylitis, myofascial treatment may benefit you.